TokyoJedi/javascript-exercises/03_reverseString/README.md

 ## Hints
 Strings in JavaScript cannot be reversed directly so you're going to have to split it into something else first.. do the reversal and then join it back together into a string.

+TDD:

+Store input to stringToReverse and convert to an array.

+Create loop to reverse elements in array.

+Convert array back to a string.

+Return reversed string.